arif98741/laravelbdsms/readme.md

-Xenon\LaravelBDSms is a sms gateway package for sending text message to Bangladeshi mobile numbers using several gateways.
+Xenon\LaravelBDSms is a sms gateway package for sending text message to Bangladeshi mobile numbers using several gateways using laravel <strong>Laravel</strong>

 ### Installation
 #step 1